CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Lane-Connectors.md

 ## Overview

-Use this tool to customise the allowed routes traffic can take at junctions and nodes.
+Use this tool to customize the allowed routes traffic can take at junctions and nodes.

 > Tip: If you want a simpler alternative, use [](Lane-Arrows.md) instead.